Cryopreservation (freezing) of Sperm and Embryos

 Embryos can also be frozen.
 These embryos have been created during an IVF cycle.
 It is very common to freeze excess embryos after an IVF cycle at RCC Fertility.
 There appears to be very little if no harm at all to embryos with the vitrification freezing process.

 Fertility Preservation (Egg Freezing)

 Egg freezing first began in 1986.
 The method used in those days did not lead to good survival of the eggs when thawed.
 We can now successfully freeze and thaw eggs with the process of vitrification.
 Egg freezing is no longer considered experimental.

-Many women may consider freezing their eggs.
+Many patients may consider freezing their eggs.
 Patients with cancer may be offered the option of freezing their eggs if their treatment may compromise the future fertility potential of their ovaries and eggs.
-Women who are at a stage in their life where creating a pregnancy is not desirable may wish to freeze theirs eggs for use to create a pregnancy at a later time.
-Once frozen, eggs do not “age” and therefore maintain their potential to create a pregnancy that is equivalent to the potential that is related to the age of the woman at the time of freezing.
-Some women may wish to freeze their eggs with the goal of donating them to another women (most commonly a family member or a friend) again at a later date.
+Patients who are at a stage in their life where creating a pregnancy is not desirable may wish to freeze theirs eggs for use to create a pregnancy at a later time.
+Once frozen, eggs do not “age” and therefore maintain their potential to create a pregnancy that is equivalent to the potential that is related to the age of the patient at the time of freezing.
+Some patients may wish to freeze their eggs with the goal of donating them to another patient (most commonly a family member or a friend) again at a later date.

 RCC offers the opportunity to freeze eggs.